mamuso/yammer-sketch-tools/README.md

 ### Layers / 🔓 Unlock All the Layers
 **Shortcut:** ctrl alt cmd u

 Unlocks all the layers of an artboard.
-If you haven't selected the artboard it raises an error